-The Baker-Cederberg Museum and Archives oral history committee has compiled two published collections of oral history summeries detailing the participants, key topics of discussion and names of other people mentioned in the interviews.
-These oral history summeries are a detailed listing of individual interviews containing general information, interview synopsis, and names mentioned.
+The Baker-Cederberg Museum and Archives oral history committee has compiled two published collections of oral history summaries detailing the participants, key topics of discussion and names of other people mentioned in the interviews.
+These oral history summaries are a detailed listing of individual interviews containing general information, interview synopsis, and names mentioned.

 Echoes vol. I

 Echoes: Summaries of Interviews recorded under the co-sponsorship of the Medical Staff and the Baker-Cederberg Museum and Archives of Rochester General Hospital 1984-1996

 Summaries of Interviews recorded under the co-sponsorship of the Medical Staff and the Baker-Cederberg Museum and Archives of Rochester General Hospital 1984- 2005